Variational aspects of Laplace eigenvalues on Riemannian surfaces: Elements of regularity theory

 for any compactly supported smooth function $\psi$.
 This implies that the measure $\mu$ is absolutely continuous with respect to $\mathit{Vol}_g$ in the interior of $S$, and its density function has the form

 Now equation~\eqref{neq:eigen} can be re-written in the form

 where $\varphi$ is a smooth function supported in $S$.
-This relation means that the map
+This relation is precisely the equation on a map

-is {\em weakly harmonic} with respect to the standard round metric on $S^{\ell-1}$.
-Further, for weakly harmonic maps from a Riemannian surface Helein's regularity theory~\cite{He} applies, and we conclude that the map given by~\eqref{map} is $C^\infty$-smooth.
+to be {\em weakly harmonic} with respect to the standard round metric on $S^{\ell-1}$, and by Helein's regularity theory~\cite{He} we conclude that the map given by~\eqref{map} is $C^\infty$-smooth.
 The zeroes of the density function~\eqref{density} correspond to the branch points of the harmonic map $U$ and, as is known~\cite{Jo,Sa}, are isolated.
-As branch points these zeroes have a well-defined order, that is in an appropriate local complex coordinate near them the density $\abs{\nabla U}^2$ has the form $z^{2l}\rho(z)$, where $\rho(z)>0$ and $l\geqslant 1$ is an integer. \end{proof}
+As a branch point such a zero has a well-defined order, that is in an appropriate local complex coordinate near it the density $\abs{\nabla U}^2$ has the form $z^{2l}\rho(z)$, where $\rho(z)>0$ and $l\geqslant 1$ is an integer. \end{proof} \begin{proof}[Proof of Theorem~$\mathrm{C}_k$: part~(ii)] Setting $\varphi$ to be equal to $u_i$ in relation~\eqref{neq:eigen}, and summing over the $i$'s, we obtain